A Survey of Mamba: Adapting Mamba to Diverse Data

 \subsubsection{\textbf{Image}}

 As one of the most prevalent modalities, image data forms the foundation of various computer vision applications, e.g., face recognition, medical vision~\cite{yue2024medmamba}, and remote sensing~\cite{chen2024rsmamba,chen2024changemamba}.
 Drawing inspiration from the success of Mamba in sequence modeling, there exists an intriguing opportunity to transfer this accomplishment from text processing to image analysis.
 It involves treating an image as a series of patches, potentially paving the way for new avenues of exploration within the realm of computer vision.
-Thus, plenty of Mamba-based vision models have recently been developed to alleviate heavy computational resources and memory pressures while exhibiting competitive modeling capabilities~\cite{lin2024pixmamba,wang2024mamba,wang2024mamba,ruan2024vm}.
+Thus, plenty of Mamba-based vision models have recently been developed to alleviate heavy computational resources and memory pressures while exhibiting competitive modeling capabilities~\cite{lin2024pixmamba,wang2024mamba,ruan2024vm,fu2024ssumamba}.
 For example, Vision Mamba~\cite{zhu2024vision} incorporates bidirectional SSM to facilitate global visual semantic modeling and incorporates positional embeddings for location-aware visual comprehension.
 Not requiring attention mechanisms, Vision Mamba matches the modeling capacity of Vision Transformers while substantially decreasing computation time to subquadratic levels and upholding linear memory complexity.
 Specifically, it outperforms the state-of-the-art baseline DeiT~\cite{touvron2021training} in terms of speed, being 2.8× faster, and also presents a remarkable reduction of 86.8\% in GPU memory usage during batch inference for feature extraction on high-resolution images (1248×1248).
 Moreover, VMamba~\cite{liu2024vmamba} introduces 2D Selective Scan (SS2D) that serves as a bridge between 1D array scanning and 2D plane traversal, enabling Mamba to process visual data effectively.
+Additionally, LKM-UNet~\cite{wang2024large} presents a Mamba-based model designed for medical image segmentation.
+This model leverages large Mamba kernels within a UNet architecture, showcasing superior performance in both local and global spatial modeling for visual inputs in medical imaging tasks.